Stave Lake boat launch is open. Stave Lake Lodge currently remains closed.

 Recreation, lodge and camping information

-BC Hydro's recreation area provides parking, washrooms or pit toilets, and picnic tables.
+BC Hydro's recreation area provides parking, washrooms and pit toilets.

 Facilities at Stave Lake include: